EnderQIU/ooi3-remastered/README.md

 ## About API version
 **Important:** It seems like that the previous API version will be banned after the official server maintance except API version 4.0.0.0 as far as I can tell.
-So please use branch 4.0.0.0 if you are tired of updating API version frequently.
+So please use branch old-stable if you are tired of updating API version frequently.
 I'm considering adding API version choices in the next version of the ooi3-remastered but that's not the point.